raguramsiva/Software-Design-Patterns-and-OOP-Project/phase1/design_document.md

 **What each group member has been working on and plans to work on next**

 **Raguram Sivabalan:** Inverted the dependency between our UI class and main controller so that the UI class `SystemInputOutput` is now dependant on the controller class `TransactionSystem`.
-Modified the Database class so that data is read from `.json` files as opposed to `.txt` files.
+Modified the database class so that data is read from `.json` files as opposed to `.txt` files.
 Implemented the Facade design pattern for our `TransactionSystem` class which now delegates responsibilities to the following classes: `InventorySystem`, `UserManager`, and `DatabaseInput`.

 Plans to work on GUI with dropdown menus and buttons.
 Also plans on creating an account or password manager for users of our program that will persist across program runs.